 Have 3 adult supervised stations for the kids to create

-1. Iron-on – adult to buy doxycycline will iron on the patches where the kids want them
+1. Iron-on – adult will iron on the patches where the kids want them

 2. Sewing machine – where the kids can instruct the seamstress with their creative inspiration for their T-shirts